axay7021/nivan-agritech/HERO_SECTION_FEATURES.md

 - 📝 **Update content** by editing the component files
 - 🔄 **Switch versions** using the development switcher (top-right corner)

-**This is not just a hero section - it's a complete digital experience that represents the innovation and quality of Nivan Agritech!** 🌱
+**This is not just a hero section - it's a complete digital experience that represents the innovation and quality of Nivaan Chemical!** 🌱